 🔄 What are GraphQL connections?

 Connections are a GraphQL pattern for handling lists of objects (like referrals or matters) in a standardized way.
-Instead of simple arrays, connections return a structured object with:
+Instead of simple arrays, connections return a structured object with: A list of edges, each containing:- A node (the item you care about)

 - A cursor (a pointer used for pagination)